number A B C D E F G H

 Also see PAP, CHAP, EAP.

-bullet PPPoA
+collapse/expand PPPoA

 • PPP over ATM.
 A standard protocol for encapsulating PPP frames in AAL5 (ATM Adaptation Layer 5).
 PPPoA is used in broadband Internet connection, using ADSL or cable modem.